chrisnoonan98675/site/xl-test/how-to/connect-xl-test-to-a-jenkins-job.markdown

 ## Step 3 Add a post-build step to your job

+To connect the XL Test plugin to a build job, first create the test specification in XL Test to which the results will be sent.
+Optionally, [add a new project](/xl-test/how-to/add-a-project-to-xl-test.html) to which this test specification is added.
+Please ensure to create a [Passive Test Specification](/xl-test/how-to/create-a-test-specification.html), since the test data will be provided by Jenkins.

-To connect the XL Test plugin to a build job:
+Next, configure the XL Test plugin to send the results to the created test specification:

 1. Go to the job and click **Configure**.
 1. In the **Post-build Actions** section, click **Add post-build action** and select **Send test results to XL Test**.
-1. In the **Credential** box, select the credentials to use.
+1. In the **Choose test specification** list, select the appropriate test specification to which the results will be added.
 1. Select the tool or output format from the **Tool** list.
-1. In the **Pattern** box, provide the [file selection pattern](/xl-test/concept/xl-test-file-selection-patterns.html) to use to locate the test results.
-These files will be sent to XL Test for processing.
+1. In the **Include pattern** box, optionally override the [file selection pattern](/xl-test/concept/xl-test-file-selection-patterns.html) that is used select files from the workspace that are sent to XL Test.
+As a reference, the file selection pattern from the test specification as configured in XL Test is shown in the **Choose test specification** list.
+1. Optionally, provide an pattern to match files that are *excluded* and will not be sent to XL Test.
+1. The matching files will be sent to XL Test for processing.
 Note that the pattern depends on the tool that you selected.
 1. **Save** the updated configuration.

 ## Step 4 Build